opendevshop/devshop/aegir_ansible_inventory/README.md

 2. Copy the "ansible-inventory.php" file to the folder you will call "ansible" from and make sure it is executable.
 3. Use ansible to talk to your aegir servers:

-    ansible all -i ansible-inventory.php -m command -a 'ls -la'
+    $ ansible all -i ansible-inventory.php -m command -a 'whoami'
+    $ ansible db -i ansible-inventory.php -m command -a 'pwd'
+    $ ansible http -i ansible-inventory.php -m command -a 'drush status'

+1. Use "all" to run on all servers
+2. Use "db" to run on all "db" servers.
+3. Use "mysql" to run on all servers using the "mysql" service.

+For now, the inventory is locked in to use the 'aegir' user.
+Once we have a field on servers we will be able to change this.